kamkor/blog/_posts/2015-9-18-Covariance-And-Contravariance-In-Scala.md

 class ExplosiveBullet extends Bullet
 {% endhighlight %}

 Bullets are contained in the the ammo magazine as seen in the next code listing.
 Notice that class `AmmoMagazine` is covariant in its type parameter.
 It also has mutable field `bullets` which compiles because of object private scope.
-Every time `nextBullet` is invoked, bullets list is modified.
-Once ammo magazine is out of bullets, it can't refilled, and there's no way of introducing this feature into this class because [that would lead to potential runtime errors](#covariantuserestrictions).
+Every time `nextBullet` is invoked, bullet from bullets list is removed.
+Once ammo magazine is out of bullets, it can't refilled and there is no way of introducing this feature into this class because [that would lead to potential runtime errors](#covariantuserestrictions).

 {% highlight scala %}
 final class AmmoMagazine[+A <: Bullet](